John Scardina

-John Scardina was a player in the National Football League for the Minnesota Vikings in 1987 as a tackle.
+John Scardina is an American former professional football player.
+He played in the National Football League for the Minnesota Vikings in 1987 as a tackle.
 He played at the collegiate level at Concordia University Wisconsin and Lincoln University.

 Biography

-Scardina was born on July 26, 1958 in Milwaukee, Wisconsin.
+Scardina was born on July 26, 1958, in Milwaukee, Wisconsin.
 He was inducted into the Minor League Football Hall of Fame in 2000.